kiancn/CallbackMethod/README.md

-This is a proof of concept version and many possible features are missing.
+This is a proof of concept version and many possible features are missing. <i> Please inspire me </i>

 * try it out, it's pretty neat!
 * please comment: all experiences are welcome, even if you just need to shout